TuTuanLyan/Knight-Game-SDL2-/README.md

   Hope you have fun playing my game!
 Thanks :3

   Note: My instructions are for Window 64bit devices.

+# Here's a guide on how to play Knight Game:
+  "Use the left and right arrow keys to move left or right as desired.

+  Use the up arrow key to jump.

+  Press the left mouse button to shoot.

+  Please note that each press will only fire one bullet, and I haven't set up a continuous shooting mode.

+  Always keep an eye on your remaining health in the top left corner of the screen.
+The game will end when you run out of health.

+  Of course, if you fall into a pit, the game will also end.

+  Each time you defeat a monster, you will earn 1 point.
+Keep track of your score in the top right corner of the screen.

+  Wishing you a great gaming experience!

+  Thank you! :3"

 # Credit:

   Special thanks to: